LSRM: High-Fidelity Object-Centric Reconstruction via Scaled Context Windows: Method

 Although our experiments show that LSRM benefits from an expanded context window and already improves fidelity over SOTA, standard NSA KV-block selection remains a bottleneck.
 In vanilla NSA, token blocks are chosen solely from attention scores against $\mb{k}^\text{cmp}$.
 As Fig. \ref{fig:attn_vs_3daware} illustrates, this data-driven routing often works in deeper layers, yet early transformer blocks frequently miss the most spatially relevant blocks, which cascades through the network and reduces final reconstruction quality.

 To address this, we propose a 3D-aware routing strategy that selects KV-blocks using the coarse geometry established in Stage 1.
 We first assign an explicit 3D coordinate to each token.
 A volume token's coordinate $\mb{p}^\text{vol}$ is simply its voxel-center position.
 For an image token corresponding to an $8\times 8$ patch, its 3D location $\mb{p}^\text{img}$ is defined as the foreground surface point with the highest opacity, rendered via the dense feature volume $\mb{X}_\text{d}$.
 We then define the 3D point sets $\mathcal{P}^\text{img}$ and $\mathcal{P}^\text{vol}$ for image and volume blocks as the collections of token coordinates in the block.
-Based on these geometric descriptors, our block-selection rules are:
+Our geometry-based block-selection rules are:

 \paragraph{Image/Volume to Image Blocks} For a given query token with 3D coordinate $\mb{p} \in \{\mb{p}^\text{img}, \mb{p}^\text{vol}\}$, we first project $\mb{p}$ onto each input image plane using the known camera parameters.
 To limit computation, we retrieve the $B^\text{i}$ image blocks per view whose 2D centers are closest to this projection.
 Next, for each candidate block we compute the minimal 3D Euclidean distance between $\mb{p}$ and the point set $\mathcal{P}^\text{img}$.
 Finally, we select the $B^\text{i2i}$ (image queries) or $B^\text{v2i}$ (volume queries) candidates with the smallest such distances.